The Training

 You will need to pass multiple-choice written exams in each subject.

-Full details about the PPL Ground School here
+Full details about our PPL 'Online' theory course here

 Pilot students completing their PPL flight training with Fly EPT Spain will receive an EASA Part-FCL PPL(A).

-Pilot courses delivered by Fly EPT Spain are certified and approved by the Spanish Civil Aeronautical Authority; Spanish: Agencia Estatal de Seguridad Aerea (AESA), are internationally recognised and accepted by all EASA (European Aviation Safety Agency) member states and by all the states that recognize and accept EASA provisions and regulations.
+Pilot courses delivered by Fly EPT Spain are certified and approved by the Spanish Civil Aeronautical Authority; Spanish: Agencia Estatal de Seguridad Aerea (AESA), are internationally recognised and accepted by all European Aviation Safety Agency (EASA) country member states and by all states that recognize and accept EASA provisions and regulations.

 The EASA PPL(A) is valid throughout Europe and is usually acceptable worldwide subject to individual national requirements.

-PPL, Night rating and hour building booked as standalone courses are considered leisure which levies a 21% Value Added Tax (VAT) in Spain.
-However, booked with ATPL Theory, the package is considered professional and therefore becomes VAT free as there is no VAT imposed on commercial flight training in Spain.
-This will currently save you 21%.
+PPL, Night rating and hour building booked as standalone courses are considered leisure in Spain which levies a 21% Value Added Tax (VAT), known as IVA.
+However, when booked with ATPL Theory, the package is considered educational / professional and therefore becomes VAT free as there is no VAT imposed on commercial flight training in Spain.
+This will currently save you 21% compared to those European countries that charge VAT on professional flight training.

-The process of applying for a UK PPL(A) on the back of an EASA license is a very simple formality.
-Full details explained here
+The process of applying for a UK PPL(A) on the back of an EASA license is a very simple formality; explained here

 Student pilots from countries which are eligible for Spanish visa-free entry of up to 90 days, can take a PPL(A) and Night rating course without the need to obtain a student visa (as long as the duration of the course is shorter than 90 days).
 Those coming from countries which do not qualify for Spain visa-free entry need to apply for a Schengen Student Visa.